Howdy Holmes

-Howdy Holmes (born December 14, 1947 in Ann Arbor, Michigan) is a former racing driver in the CART Championship Car series.
-He began racing in the early 1970s and was based in Stockbridge, Michigan, about 36 mi southeast from downtown Lansing and 15 mi northeast of Chelsea, Michigan where his family owned a milling company.
+Howdy Holmes (born December 14, 1947) is an American former racing driver in the CART Championship Car series.
+He began racing in the early 1970s and was based in Stockbridge, Michigan, about 36 mi southeast from downtown Lansing and 15 mi northeast of Chelsea, Michigan, where his family owned a milling company.

 He raced in the CART series for 7 seasons (1979-1980, 1982-1985, and 1988), with 72 career starts, including the Indianapolis 500 each of those years except 1980.
 He finished in the top ten 26 times, with his best finish in 2nd position in 1984 at Phoenix.
 He was the Indianapolis 500 Rookie of the year in 1979, with a 7th-place finish.
 In 1978, he was the Formula Atlantic champion.

 Holmes is currently the President of Chelsea Milling Company, his family's firm that was founded in 1901.
 His grandmother Mabel White Holmes became famous for inventing the Jiffy line of baking mixes in 1930, and the family brand served as a sponsor for his cars.

 Indy car career (USAC and CART)

-Holmes would make his indy car debut in the USAC National Championship during 1979 for AMI Racing in the No. 46 Jiffy Mixes/Armstrong Mould Wildcat Mk.
+Holmes was born in Ann Arbor, Michigan.
+He would make his IndyCar debut in the USAC National Championship during 1979 for AMI Racing in the No. 46 Jiffy Mixes/Armstrong Mould Wildcat Mk.
 2-Drake Goosen Sparks at the Indianapolis 500.
 In the race Holmes qualified in 13th place and was the only rookie to qualify, meaning Holmes won the rookie of the year award.
 Holmes finished the race in seventh place.
 Holmes drove a second race, the Music 500 Presented by Musicland & Sam Goody at Pocono International Raceway, starting and finishing seventh.
 Holmes finished 12th in the USAC points, while going unranked towards the rival SCCA/CART PPG World Series due to Indianapolis counting towards the points for drivers competing in their championship.